South Australian Region Projects and activities

 See Solar Cook Solar

-The International President's Appeal will educate, empower and enable women through the See Solar Cook Solar Project 2013-2015.
-The appeal will help girl's education charity Camfed distribute Solar lanterns to women in Zambia and it will support a Soroptimists Programme to provide solar cookers to women in Fiji.
-This Project is supported by all SA Clubs. read more about the See Solar Cook Solar Project
+The International President's Appeal aimed to educate, empower and enable women through the See Solar Cook Solar Project 2013-2015.
+The appeal helped girl's education charity Camfed distribute Solar lanterns to women in Zambia and it supported a Soroptimist Programme to provide solar cookers to women in Fiji.
+This Project was supported by all SA Clubs. read more about the See Solar Cook Solar Project

 Education and Leadership - Soroptimists make a difference across the world